kaoh/homebrew-globalplatform/README.md

 ## Bintray

 The account https://bintray.com/kaoh/bottles-globalplatform is used.
+A repository `globalplatform` and a package `globalplatform` have been created.

 ## Environment